lmiller1990/vue-testing-handbook/src/computed-properties.md

 - You want to stub out some values on `this`.
 Using `call` and passing a custom context can be useful.

 Of course, you want to make sure the value is correctly rendered as well, so make sure you choose the correct technique when testing your computed properties, and test all the edge cases.

+## Conclusion

+- computed properties can be using `shallowMount` making assertions on the rendered markup
+- complex computed properties can be independently tested by using `call`